TomaszGolaszewski/Tanks_2025/README.md

 ## About

 ### Current stage:
-v0.2 - Map stage I
+v0.3 - Units stage I

 ### Last changes:
+v0.3.0 - 23.07.2025

+* Uploading new classes to the game engine responsible for unit animation.

 v0.2.6 - 21.07.2025

 * Map display optimization.